Alzheimer's Initiatives

 Resources

-Pocket Card: 10 Signs & Steps: This pocket card provides basic warning signs that a driver may have Alzheimer’s and steps to respond.
+The 10 Warning Signs a Driver May Have Alzheimer's Disease or Dementia pocket card provides law enforcement with ten basic warning signs a driver may have Alzheimer’s disease or dementia and ten steps ensuring positive interactions.

-Guide to Voluntary Registry Systems: This is a guide to local voluntary registry systems which enable agencies to have more awareness of vulnerable individuals in their communities.
+The Guide to Voluntary Registry Systems is a guide to local voluntary registry systems which enable agencies to have more awareness of vulnerable individuals in their communities.

-MedicAlert Access: This informational flyer provides information on MedicAlert services to assist law enforcement searching for lost individuals.
+The MedicAlert Access informational flyer provides information on MedicAlert services to assist law enforcement searching for lost individuals.

 Roll-Call Training Videos